dwrobel/flatcam/README.md

 25.04.2019

 - Geometry Editor: modified the intersection (if the selected shapes don't intersects preserve them) and substract functions (delete all shapes that were used in the process)
-- work in the ToolSilk
+- work in the ToolSub
 - for all objects, if in Selected the object name is changed to the same name, the rename is not done (because there is nothing changed)
 - fixed Edit -> Copy as Geom function handler to work for Excellon objects, too
 - made sure that the mouse pointer is restored to default on Editor exit